 (I will have a separate page added here on how to tie in-specifically- dry fly tailing in the near future, but I hope this page here will serve as a general technique for how to fasten whatever the tailing material as to the hook)

 and..
-With that being said, as you can see the material could be anything!
+With that being said, the material could be anything!
 But the technique is almost always the same.

 Here I will demonstrate how to measure and tie in a tailing material from a hen neck.
 This tailing material is used from my Isonychia Soft Hackle pattern found here.

 If you are following from our PHWFF New City Group this was one of the patterns we tied on July 27th, 2016 and a step by step can be found there.

 Personally when I am tying in a softhackle material for tailing I like to choose a feather (now this part may vary depending on what your tying because you may not even be using a feather at this minute you might be using synthetic material)-but if you are using a softer material such as a hen neck here’s a tip: